-Additional information for new students can be found on our Covid-19 FAQ page.
+Additional information for new students can be found on our Covid-19 FAQ page and International Arrival site.
 New students are encouraged to review the information and contact firstname.lastname@example.org with any questions.

 Incoming Undergraduate Students should also review "COVID-19 & Your Application" on the Welcome website.

 Incoming Graduate Students should also review COVID-19 specific information on the School of Graduate & Postdoctoral Studies website.

 1. How do I pay my tuition fees?